eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 First try to use the `Timed` level, since this is the richest and gives the clearest understanding about which part of the query is the slowest. `Timed` and `Executed` both fully evaluate the query and iterate over all the result sets.
-Seeing as how this can be very time consuming there is a default best-effort timeout of 60 seconds.
+Seeing as how this can be very time-consuming there is a default best-effort timeout of 60 seconds.
 A different timeout can be set by changing the timeout for the query.

-The lower levels `Unoptimized` and `Optimized` are useful to undestand how RDF4J reorders queries in order to optimize them.
+The lower levels `Unoptimized` and `Optimized` are useful for understanding how RDF4J reorders queries in order to optimize them.

 The following query intends to get everyone in Peter's extended friend graph who is at least 18 years old